kristenmhayward/GT-seq_2021/README.md

 # GT-seq_2021
-Pipelines and scripts used by Hayward et al. (2021) Genotyping-in-thousands by sequencing (GT-seq) of non-invasive fecal and degraded samples:  a new panel to enable ongoing monitoring of Canadian polar bear populations
+Pipelines, scripts, and raw sequencing data used by Hayward et al. (2021) Genotyping-in-thousands by sequencing (GT-seq) of non-invasive fecal and degraded samples:  a new panel to enable ongoing monitoring of Canadian polar bear populations

 Thank you for checking out our data/scripts.